 - a functional identification or prefix

 - and a loop number or suffix

-Depending on the circumstance, the second letters Indicate and Record can also be used as a noun, verb, or adjective, i n which case they will appear in text or speech as Indicator, Recorder, Indicating, and Recording.
+Depending on the circumstance, the second set of letters are used for indication and record.
+They can also be used as a noun, verb, or adjective, in which case they will appear in text or speech as Indicator, Recorder, Indicating, and Recording.

 The two-element numbering scheme corresponds to the following format: